Ed Correa

-Edwin Josue Correa (born April 29, 1966) is a retired professional baseball player from Puerto Rico.
+Edwin Josue Correa (born April 29, 1966) is a Puerto Rican former professional baseball player from Puerto Rico.
 He played three seasons in Major League Baseball (MLB), debuting in 1985 for the Chicago White Sox and playing for the Texas Rangers in the 1986 and 1987 seasons.

 Biography

 Correa was born on April 29, 1966 in Hato Rey, Puerto Rico.
 His father was a police officer and his mother was a nurse.

 MLB career

 As a rookie in 1986, Correa lead all rookies with 189 strikeouts and was part of the "Kiddie Corps" of Rangers rookies that helped the team to a surprising 2nd-place finish with a record of 87–75.
 At the age of 20, Correa was one of the youngest players in Major League Baseball at the time.